SevvyP/mnboolui/README.md

 ## Getting Started

+You will need to set up authentication via Auth0.
+You can follow [this guide] (https://auth0.com/docs/quickstart/webapp/nextjs/01-login) to set up an application with the correct redirect and logout urls, and create a `.env.local` file with application secrets.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev